dotnet/training-tutorials/content/csharp/getting-started/lesson-12.md

 ## What are Methods?

 So far in this tutorial, you've only been working within one method of your own, the ``Main`` method of a console application.
 However, you've called many other methods in the course of completing the lessons so far and the associated exercises.
 A method is a function that is associated with a class.
 A function is a named series of statements in a program.
 Functions (and therefore methods) can optionally accept parameters, and they can optionally return a result.
-In this lession, we'll generally refer to methods and functions interchangeably.
+In this lesson, you'll see methods and functions generally referred to interchangeably.

 ## Declaring Methods